total-typescript/beginners-typescript-tutorial/README.md

 # Starts the first exercise
 npm run exercise 01

+# Starts the first exercise, and auto start next when you finished the current one.
+npm run exercise 01 --auto-next

 # Runs linting and tests on the solution
 npm run solution 01
 ```